 MCNA is an alliance of independent songwriter and composer organizations who advocate for, and educate on behalf of North America’s music creator community.
 Learn more about each of these member organizations below.

 MCNA is also a member of the international CIAM Partner Alliance.

 The Alliance for Women Film Composers (AWFC) was founded in 2014 by Laura Karpman, Miriam Cutler, Lolita Ritmanis and Chandler Poling out of a need and desire to raise visibility and create opportunity for female composers.
 Although women composers have always been writing and creating music, they have historically been overlooked and kept invisible.

 The AWFC set out to change the landscape of equity in music for visual media.
 By creating a directory, events, performances, gatherings, advocacy and partnerships, the AWFC has begun to shift the tide of equity in Hollywood and beyond.
 What began as a series of conversations, has turned into a powerful engaged community of plural voices committed to inclusion.

 Learn more at https://theawfc.com

-We recognize that changes in the music business are inevitable, and we embrace those that help us reach wider audiences, increase respect for our art, and improve transparency within our business.
-However, we vigorously oppose changes that enable illegal or unauthorized use of our work, allow others to unfairly benefit-whether directly or indirectly-from its use, decrease transparency in our business transactions, or diminish our right to license our works through the entities we choose.
+MusicAnswers recognizes that changes in the music business are inevitable, and embraces those that help creators reach wider audiences, increase respect for their art, and improve transparency within their business.
+However, MusicAnswers vigorously opposes changes that enable illegal or unauthorized use of creators’ work, allow others to unfairly benefit-whether directly or indirectly-from its use, decrease transparency in their business transactions, or diminish their right to license creators’ works through the entities they choose.